-Table 8.
+Table 11.
 Coast Guard Deepwater Cutter Procurement Quantities

 Source: John Birkler, et al., The U.S. Coast Guard's Deepwater Force Modernization Plan: Can It Be Accelerated?
 Will It Meet Changing Security Needs?, RAND, National Security Research Division, MR-3128.0-USCG, Sept.
-2003, Table 4-2.
+2003, Table 5-2.

-b.
+- a.
+RAND estimate of numbers needed to fully meet traditional mission demands. - b.
 CNA estimate of additional numbers needed to fully meet emerging mission demands.

-The 90 NSCs and OPCs shown in the final column of Table 5 have a combined light-ship displacement equal to that of 20.7 DD(X)s.108 Similarly, about four NSCs or about five OPCs would have a light-ship displacement comparable to that of one DD(X).
-Procuring four or five NSCs and OPCs per year might thus generate about as much shipyard construction work as procuring one DD(X) per year, and procuring eight to 10 NSCs and OPCs per year might generate about as much shipyard construction two DD(X)s per year.
+The 90 NSCs and OPCs shown in the final column of Table 11 have a combined light-ship displacement equal to that of 20.7 DD(X)s.
+Similarly, about four NSCs or about five OPCs would have a light-ship displacement comparable to that of one DD(X).
+Procuring four or five NSCs and OPCs per year might thus generate about as much shipyard construction work as procuring one DD(X) per year, and procuring eight to 10 NSCs and OPCs per year might generate about as much shipyard construction work as procuring two DD(X)s per year.
 Building NSCs and OPC, however, would likely require a somewhat different mix of shipyard construction skills than building DD(X)s.